Near George West in Live Oak County, Texas — The American South (West South Central)

 Location.
 28° 18.526′ N, 98° 6.819′ W. Marker is near George West, Texas, in Live Oak County.
 Marker is on U.S. 281 0.2 miles south of County Road 101, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: George West TX 78022, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 2 miles VFW and American Legion War Memorial (approx. 1.8 miles away); Thelma Laura Pugh-Lindholm (approx. 1.8 miles away); City of George West (approx. 1.8 miles away).
+At least 4 other markers are within 2 miles of this VFW and American Legion War Memorial (approx. 1.8 miles away); Thelma Laura Pugh-Lindholm (approx. 1.8 miles away); City of George West (approx. 1.8 miles away); Birthplace of J. Frank Dobie (approx. 1.8 miles away).

 More about this marker.
 This marker was originally placed in 1936 and was restored, with new marker text, in 1965.

 Also see . . .
 Live Oak County - The Handbook of Texas Online.
 Texas State Historical Association (TSHA) (Submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.)

 Credits.
 This page was last revised on April 9, 2019.
 This page originally submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.
 This page has been viewed 66 times since then.
 Photos: 1, 2. submitted on April 9, 2019, by Brian Anderson of Kingwood, Texas.